fosskers/credit/README.md

 [![](https://img.shields.io/crates/v/credit.svg)](https://crates.io/crates/credit)
 ![AUR version](https://img.shields.io/aur/version/credit-bin)

-`credit` is a fast tool for measuring Github repository contributions and the overall health of a project.
+`credit` is a fast tool for measuring Github contributions.

 Use `credit` to find out:

+- Who the most productive developers are in a given country.
 - Who has the most Pull Requests merged to a project.
 - Who engages in the most discussion in Issues and PRs.
 - How long it takes maintainers to respond to and solve Issues.